Biomedical-Electronics/masb-pot-s-ecologiques/REPORT_EN.md

 > Figure 5.
 NUCLEO-F401RE of STMicroelectronics [4].

 This EVB has been used as it offers a lot of advantages to improve and simplify the code creating process.
-This is like this as it integrates in the EVB itself the *debugger* (electronic circuitry necessary to program the microcontroller) and exposes all the microcontroller pins in a way which facilitates the connections with the external elements during the prototyping phase, which has been taken advantage of during this project.
+This is like this as it integrates in the EVB itself the *debugger* (electronic circuitry necessary to program the micro controller) and exposes all the micro controller pins in a way which facilitates the connections with the external elements during the prototyping phase, which has been taken advantage of during this project.
 During the creation of the work  [the microcontroller *datasheet*](https://www.st.com/resource/en/datasheet/stm32f401re.pdf), the [microcontroller family reference manual](https://www.st.com/resource/en/reference_manual/dm00096844.pdf) and the [HAL library user manual (*Hardware Abstraction Layer*)](https://www.st.com/resource/en/user_manual/dm00105879.pdf) have been consulted .
 This last document has been used to search the HAL libraries to used them in the STM32Cube IDE environment, which has been the program used to code.